Dylan Lauren: Career

 Dylan founded Dylan's Candy Bar in 2001.
 She was inspired after seeing Willy Wonka & the Chocolate Factory on her sixth birthday.
 She was named one of the Top 25 Most Stylish New Yorkers by US Weekly in 2007.
 Her favorite designers include Ralph Lauren, Alice and Olivia, and 7 For All Mankind.

 In 2010 Lauren released a book, “Dylan’s Candy Bar: Unwrap Your Sweet Life.”
-Source In December 2015, Dylan launched Dylan's Candy BarN, a granting foundation dedicated to supporting animal welfare organizations.
+In December 2015, Dylan launched Dylan's Candy BarN, a granting foundation dedicated to supporting animal welfare organizations.

 In 2017, Dylan began starring as a judge on the ABC reality series The Toy Box.

+Controversies

+Labor issues at Dylan’s Candy Bar

+In 2013, employees at the flagship Dylan’s Candy Bar in Manhattan raised concerns over low wages (some as low as US $8.50 per hour), unpredictable schedules, and lack of formal performance reviews.
+The staff circulated a petition urging management to address these concerns.
+However, rather than meet with the group collectively, management reportedly invited employees to speak individually, prompting criticism from labor rights advocates.

+Use of unpaid internships

+Also in 2013, Dylan’s Candy Bar faced criticism for advertising unpaid internship roles, including in its Human Resources department.
+Critics pointed out that such positions, requiring significant responsibilities, might breach U.S. labor law regarding unpaid internships.

 Personal life

 Lauren and hedge fund manager Paul Arrouet married in June 2011.
 The ceremony was held in Bedford, New York, at the Lauren family estate, and she wore a bridal gown of her father's design.
-On April 13, 2015, Dylan's surrogate gave birth to fraternal twins, Cooper Blue and Kingsley Rainbow Arrouet.
+On April 13, 2015, Dylan's surrogate gave birth to fraternal twins.